Session one – Strategic enterprise-wide risk management

 Investigate security events with incident forensics

 On average, the number of daily security events experienced by a large-scale enterprise can number as many as 20.
-This is not only extremely serious and potentially fatal to an organisation’s ability to maintain business and end-user privacy, but also a major lag on productivity.
+This is not only extremely serious and potentially fatal to an organisation’s ability to maintain business and end-user privacy, but also a significant lag on productivity.

 - Building a plan encompassing incident forensics